AnneRuo/farmhub/README.md

 This project is still in development.
 Things to do:

 - [ ] Tests
-- [ ] Map showing the location of the farms
 - [ ] Show data in graphs
 - [ ] User login and sign up
 - [ ] My Farm for users logged in